buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/security.md

 AKS regularly make available updated versions of Kubernetes.
 These contain new features, but most importantly for this document, security patches.

 Whilst in operation - these updates will need to be evaluated an applied.

+Other Kubernetes implementations will also need to be regularly patched and maintained.

 ### Don't run containers as root